jaisngh/arxiv-rag/README.md

 # 📚 arXiv RAG

 A Retrieval-Augmented Generation (RAG) application for searching and querying arXiv research papers using natural language.
-Built with PostgreSQL + pgvector for vector storage, Ollama for embeddings and LLM inference, and Streamlit for the UI.
+Built with PostgreSQL + pgvector for vector storage, Ollama for local LLM inference, and Streamlit for the UI.

 ## Features